Has the time come for marijuana legalization in Minnesota?

 Of course, we need to delete all criminal laws referencing “marijuana” and “THC.”

-This includes deleting both from the Schedules in Minnesota’s version of the Controlled Substances Act, now in Minnesota Statutes Chapter 152.
-We call this “de-scheduling.”
+This includes deleting both from the Schedules in Minnesota’s Controlled Substances Act.
+Minnesota Statutes Chapter 152.
+And we call this “de-scheduling.”

-In addition, the criminal drug laws will be amended to delete all references to THC and marijuana.
-Most of these are also in Chapter 152.
+In addition, we amend the criminal drug laws to delete all references to THC and marijuana.
+And most of these are also in Chapter 152.

 That is the decriminalization component.
-For supporters of The Tomato Model, that is all we should do.
+So for supporters of The Tomato Model, that is all we should do.

 Step two – regulation

-Under the beer and wine model, we not only completely decriminalize, we also enact a set of laws regulating marijuana production and sale.
-Here the existing beer and wine laws guide us.
+Under the beer and wine model, we not only completely decriminalize, we also enact laws regulating marijuana production and sale.
+And here the existing beer and wine laws guide us.